+Environment and Climate Advisory Committee Meeting Agenda Wednesday, November 16, 2022, 5:00 p.m.

+Open to public attendance in Committee Room G

+Lower Level, City Hall

+Committee members may attend electronically

-Karen Crosby opened the meeting at 5:00 p.m. and recognized with respect that New Westminster is on the unceded and unsurrendered land of the Halkomelem speaking peoples.
-She acknowledged that colonialism has made invisible their histories and connections to the land.
-She recognized that, as a City, we are learning and building relationships with the people whose lands we are on.
+We recognize and respect that New Westminster is on the unceded and unsurrendered land of the Halkomelem speaking peoples.
+We acknowledge that colonialism has made invisible their histories and connections to the land.
+As a City, we are learning and building relationships with the people whose lands we are on.

+Pages

+CALL TO ORDER AND LAND ACKNOWLEDGEMENT

+The Chair will open the meeting and provide a land acknowledgement.

-2. INTRODUCTIONS AND ICEBREAKERS
+- 2. INTRODUCTIONS AND ICEBREAKERS

+- 3. CHANGES TO THE AGENDA

+Additions or deletion of items.